snwh/computefreely/_desktops/lxde.md

 ---
 layout: desktop
-title: "LDXE"
+title: "LXDE"
 logo: "desktop-lxde"
 tag: "lxde"
 image: "desktop-lxde.png"
-caption: "The desktop of LDXE variant of Ubuntu, Xubuntu"
+caption: "The desktop of LXDE variant of Ubuntu, Xubuntu"
 category: [desktop]
 notes:
   homepage: https://lxde.org/
   developers:
-    - name: LDXE Contributors
+    - name: LXDE Contributors
 ---

 LXDE stands for "Lightweight X11 Desktop Environment" and lightweight it is, as LXDE manages to use fewer system resources than other desktop environments and still be full-featured, which makes it great for old or low-resource computers.